2. Jobs howto

 [user@login-x:~]$ scancel <jobid>

-set a time limit that is shorter than the default runtime
+SBATCH –time - set a time limit shorter than the default runtime

-3. If your job is pending due to ReqNodeNotAvail, Reserved for maintenance you need to re-submit your job with a shorter time limit that will end BEFORE the maintenance begins.
+You need to cancel your job and re-submit it job with a shorter time limit that will end BEFORE the maintenance begins.

 To find out the reservation details use: